formapro/FpOpenIdBundle/Resources/doc/configure_user_manager.md

 ===============================

 If you want to have a user in the token you have to configure user provider.
 It could be done in several ways.
 Here will be described a way when a user can be created in the code.
+In [this section](interactive_user_creation.md) described "interactive" method.
 It means that you can create a user instance without asking a human about any information like email and so on.

 ### Step 1.
 Create Identity class